ELFROTomaszFronczek/HAM-radio-control-software/README.md

 link to dxAtlas omnirig: https://www.dxatlas.com/omnirig/

 - Added TRX custom commands controll based on Yaesu manuals.
-- Added POTA program window.
-You can use frequencies directly from POTA spots and activations.
+- Added POTA/SOTA/WWFF/DXCluster program window.
+You can use frequencies directly from POTA etc. spots and activations(by double click on grid row).
+Callsign is copied to clipboard.
+- Added "doppler module" this is an experimental module that changes frequency over time.
+I'm not sure if this is a sensible solution.

 <hr/>

-I provide both modules with C# source codes.
+I provide all modules with C# source codes.

 Tomasz Fronczek SP4THK